 There’s a second motivation to this story: keeping my brand strong.
 On a daily basis, I receive at least 10 emails from companies offering to send me products for free in exchange for a blog post or social media share.
 If I shared a photo of every free box of cereal I got in the mail or every free apple peeler or case of cheese, I would literally have zero brand authority.
 Imagine if one day I was talking about one brand of hummus and the next day talking about another.
 What if one day I was sharing an organic, craft-made granola company then two days later a big box of sugary cereal from a big brand?
 How much faith would you have in The Lemon Bowl?
 What sort of expert would I be?

-Guess what: I have never once regretted saying no or turning down an opportunity that wasn’t the right fit for me.
+I have never once regretted saying no or turning down an opportunity that wasn’t the right fit for me.
 (In my case, that usually means a product made with ingredients I wouldn’t feel comfortable consuming or feeding to my kids.)
 As my dear friend Kristen puts it so perfectly: I will always choose temporary discomfort (having to say no to a client and turn down money) over long term resentment (sharing a product you wouldn’t eat or buy yourself.)

-Last but not least, this doesn’t even include the local businesses and restaurants right here in West Michigan that reach out to my on a daily basis.
+Last but not least, this doesn’t even include the local businesses and restaurants right here in West Michigan that reach out to me on a daily basis.
 Every time a new restaurant opens up in town or a new shop around the corner opens up, I often receive an invitation to attend an event or dine at their restaurant “for free” in exchange for writing about it on my blog or sharing it with my social media followers.
 Other times they offer to pay me but I still usually have to turn it down.

 Why?
 Most of my readers do not live locally.
 In fact, less than 7% of my readers live here in Michigan.
 At the end of the day, I have one goal: to share useful content to my readers.
 As much as I’d love a free date night with my husband, it simply doesn’t seem helpful to share about it with my readers who don’t live within driving distance of the restaurant.

-How do you make the connections you needed to be successful?
+How to make connections to be successful

-The best way to meet other bloggers or perspective clients when you’re first starting out is to attend a blogging conference.
+The best way to meet other bloggers or prospective clients when you’re first starting out is to attend a blogging conference.
 In fact, many of my closest friends to this day are bloggers I met early on at conferences.
 A few of my favorite conferences over the years include BlogHer Food, Chopped Conference and Indulge Conference.
 Over the years, I’ve attended fewer and fewer conferences preferring, instead, to host or attend a more intimate blogger retreat.
 Most recently, I hosted a blogger retreat in the Hamptons.
 If you’re curious about why I see so much value in blogger retreats, I encourage you to read 7 Reasons to Attend or Host a Blogger Retreat.

 Absolutely not!
 There is only one you and no one else will blog about that chocolate chip cookie or write about that recent family vacation the same way you will.